crowdsecurity/crowdsec-docs/crowdsec-docs/docs/configuration/crowdsec_configuration.md

 </details>

-## Environment variable
+## Environment variables

-It is possible to set a configuration value based on an enrivonement variables.
+It is possible to set configuration values based on environment variables.

 For example, if you don't want to store your database password in the configuration file, you can do this: